BluRosie/hg-mega-evolution/README.md

    * It is important to note that this alone will not add new pokemon to the wild, trainers, etc...; it simply makes them available in your game.
 It is up to you to place them.

 # Credits
+* TurtleIsaac for making this OS-agnostic + updating this file accordingly
 * [CREDITS.md](CREDITS.md).
 * [**Bubble (Base Mega Code)**][TEMPLATE]
 * [**Skeli (FR template)**][CFRU]